-Top 5 Steelhead Flies
+Top 5 Spring Steelhead Flies

 Top Five Spring Steelhead Flies

 Any list of the top five steelhead flies for spring or for anytime has to include the clown egg.
 Steelhead love them!
-That list should also include our rabbit wiggle nymph pattern, a black stone, Ed’s Salmon Alevin fly and Kevin Feenstra’s Shrew (video below).
+In addition to the clown egg the list also includes our rabbit wiggle nymph pattern, a black stone, Ed’s Salmon Alevin fly and a good sculpin / goby pattern like the Purple Traitor Sculpin.

 Just as important as carrying the right top five spring steelhead patterns is understanding the spring run and when to fish these flies.

 As the snow pack melts and the rivers increase their water volume they generally become much more turbid.
 This requires changes in patterns, color and size.
-First we need to revisit the clown egg.
+Most importantly we need to revisit the clown egg.
 Brighter colors and much larger sizes are now in order.
 Chartreuse, oranges, bright yellows all have a place in these eggs, which are now the size of a quarter or more.
 They have to see them to eat them!

 Drop back steelhead revert to their trout like tendencies, they will eat streamers on tight line presentations.
-The final fly of the top five spring steelhead flies is a streamer.
-Kevin Feenstra’s Shrew Pattern is an ideal swing pattern when hunting drop back steelhead.
-With the amount of Gobies, Sculpins, and Chubs in the river during the spring, this fly matches the hatch.
+Last but not least of the top five spring steelhead flies is a streamer.
+The Purple Traitor Sculpin is an